Easy Japanese: In natural disaster mitigation

-In the Great Hanshin Earthquake of 1995, many foreign residents were affected by the disaster as the Japanese were.
-According to subsequent surveys, they had more difficulty due to their inability to understand information about evacuation centers and lifelines.
+In the Great Hanshin Earthquake of 1995, many foreign residents were affected by the disaster just as the native Japanese were.
+According to subsequent surveys, they had difficulty understanding information about evacuation centers and lifelines.
 The native languages of foreign residents in Japan vary widely, and it is very difficult to immediately translate the information into multiple languages when a disaster strikes.

 Facing this issue, Kazuyuki Sato and his colleagues at Hirosaki University researched and devised Easy Japanese, a concise and well-defined variation of Japanese that could be easily understood by people at the former Level 3 of the Japanese Language Proficiency Test (incorporating grammar learned in the 3rd-grade elementary school).
 In March 1999, the Hirosaki University Sociolinguistics Laboratory website published the Manual for Helping Foreigners in the Event of a Disaster (Hirosaki Edition), a collection of specific suggestions and maps for communicating about disasters and evacuations in Easy Japanese.
-This manual can be used anywhere in Japan by replacing some parts, such as place names.
+This manual can be used anywhere in Japan by replacing certain parts, such as place names.
 It was expanded and revised in 2005 and 2013 to include information on planned power outages and calls for water conservation.

-In addition, a pamphlet explaining Easy Japanese and guidelines for creating the pamphlet are available free of charge for downloading and printing.
+In addition, a pamphlet explaining Easy Japanese and guidelines for creating the pamphlet are available free of charge for download and printing.
 In 2016, the Dictionary of Easy Japanese Terms was created and made available free of charge.
 It contains approximately 7,600 words relevant to daily life information in situations after a disaster occurs.

+Easy Japanese was in use by the governments of all 47 prefectures of Japan by June 2018.